JoshuaDueck/minesweeper-react/README.md

 Visit qr.joshuadueck.com:4000 to try it out.

+## Purpose
+I created this during a between-semesters break to keep my brain active.
+The main thing I wanted to learn about was React with hooks.

 ## Upcoming Features
 This is a very rudementary project, but I could add some features to make the gameplay a bit better.
 A few examples would be: